jacob-02/Gesture_Controlling/README.md

 # Gesture_Controlling

-A simple code using Mediapipe, OpenCV and subprocess to create gesture controlled volume button
+Using Mediapipe and OpenCV to control volume button using gesturesA simple code using Mediapipe, OpenCV and subprocess to create gesture controlled volume button

 # Requirements